-But before we start exploring, we needed to make a pitstop at Queen’s Cove Marina, in Victoria Harbor.
-The marina isn’t far once you enter the Bay, but there’s a narrow, winding channel through some shallow water that’s a bit tricky!
+Before we start exploring, we needed to make a pitstop at Queen’s Cove Marina, in Victoria Harbor.
+The marina isn’t far once you enter the Bay, but there’s a narrow, winding channel through some shallow water to get there, and it’s a bit tricky!

 There’s not much here in town, but there’s a small grocery store within a nice bike ride distance, and the marina will provide a car for running errands further afield.

-Encantata pulled in later that afternoon, and we took full advantage of having a car to run our combined errands in Midland the next day.
+We were excited when Encantata pulled in later that afternoon, and we took full advantage of having a car to run our combined errands in Midland the next day.
 We all used our time in Victoria Harbor to provision, cook and get ready for being on the hook in Georgian Bay, as there are few marinas, and very limited provisioning opportunities.
 Robin, who is the GM here, lent us her car in the morning, and spent a generous amount of time helping us chart our stops in the afternoon.

-We were also fortunate to spend time with Robin, to review charts, anchorages and marinas in Georgian Bay.
-This is unknown water for us, and the water can be rocky and shallow at times, and local knowledge is key.
+We were all thrilled to spend time with Robin, to review charts, anchorages and marinas in Georgian Bay.
+This is unknown water for us, and it can be rocky and shallow at times, and local knowledge is extremely important.
 We were planning on spending two weeks in the Georgian Bay and North Channel, and were grateful for her suggestions.
 While we ended up not agreeing with all of them, there was much we did, and we continued to learn from the locals and change our plans along the way.
 Note to boaters…ALWAYS pick the brains of local boaters.
 We learned a lot from many along the way.
 We had a great time exploring this spectacular waterway, and hit some spots we hadn’t originally planned on, thanks to local knowledge.

-We were traveling with Encantada, and it was great to have a companion (most especially these two!) to help navigate these tricky waters.
+We were traveling with Lucy and Jeff/Encantada, and it was great to have a companion (most especially these two!) to help navigate these tricky waters.

 The Georgian Bay offers spectacular boating, but it’s not for a novice.
 There are rocks and islands everywhere, and while the channels are well marked, Canadian markers are significantly smaller than those in the U.S., and rocks lurk just outside channels.
 In fact, some (OK, many) of the channel markers actually sit ON the rocks!
 We were thrilled to be settled in this beautiful bay, and other than one house (who wasn’t thrilled about Encantada’s first anchorage spot!), we had the place to ourselves.